Finesse/SwiftMailerDefaultsPlugin/README.md

 $mailer->send($message);
 ```

-If you specify, the specified properties will override the default properties.
+If you specify, the specified parameters will override the default properties.

 ### __constructor

-You can pass to the constructor all the properties which you can set to a `Swift_Mime_SimpleMessage` instance using the
+You can pass to the constructor all the properties that you can set to a `Swift_Mime_SimpleMessage` instance using the
 `set...` methods.
 For example:

 ```php